SherG/s2/blog/coronavirus-business.md

 Consider using tools like <a href="https://www.clickfunnels.com/" target="blank">ClickFunnels</a> and <a href="https://home.webinarjam.com/index" target="blank">Webinar Jam</a>.

-Note: providers of local one-on-one services like music lessons can also take their services online.
+Note: providers of local one-on-one services like fitness training, life coaching, or music lessons can also take their services online.

 If your business provides in-person business consultations, make video consultations an option.

 If you sell retail and have a minimal (or no) online presence, get up and running immediately with an e-commerce solution.
 Many, like Shopify, are cheap and can be set up and populated with products within a few days.
-Also look at investing in online ads to attract digital foot traffic.
+Also look at using online ads to attract digital foot traffic.

 ## Co-Working and Commercial Real Estate